OneCleverFox/Full-Stack-Bad-Bank-Application/README.md

 ## Acknowledgments

-Special thanks to the Massachusetts Institute of Technology for inspiring this frontend application.
+Special thanks to the Massachusetts Institute of Technology for inspiring this Fullstack application.

 Let's get started!
 We hope you can successfully use the M.I.T.
 Fullstack Application and look forward to your feedback and contributions.